 Here you will learn how to create a “services” container.
 This is a rather basic design but still used frequently.
-The traditional method of using Sections/Inner-Sections/Columns can be optimized by the use of the Container.
+The traditional method of using sections/inner-sections/columns can be optimized by using containers.
 While it may seem challenging at first, once you familiarize yourself with the container and its properties, you will be able to create these designs quickly and more efficiently for page performance.

 For this tutorial you will only need two widgets, and a container.
 The Heading widget, and the Icon Box widget.
 These items have been added to the favorites section of the editor panel so they may be easily accessed.

 Creating the Container

 Begin by creating a new container.
 Do this by clicking on the + icon in the main editor window.
 For this example you will only need the single container.
 Select it in the container layout options shown.

 The container is set to boxed at the default 1140 px width, and a viewport height of 55 VH in the editor settings.
 Additionally the overflow is hidden and the HTML tag set as section.